-aims at identifying modified observations for removal.
-Modifications of inputs that can arise from attacks or simply sensor faults, can indeed be highly problematic for critical settings.
+\paragraph*{Adversarial Detection}\ \\ Adversarial detection aims at identifying modified observations for removal.
+Modifications of inputs that can arise from attacks or simply sensor faults can indeed be highly problematic for critical settings.
 Their early detection is of crucial importance.
-Adversarial detection methods have first been developed for supervised learning \mycite{metzen_detecting_2017,pang_towards_2018}, and then adapted to RL, through successor representation \mycite{lin_detecting_2017}, using a separately trained model \mycite{hickling_robust_2022}, or via local quadratic approximation of the deep neural policy loss \mycite{korkmaz2023detecting}.
-This approach is meant to improve robustness to adversarial attacks of DNNS, by detecting and skipping perturbed samples.
-It can be used in an environment where observations are sent continuously to the agent, and an action is not strictly required given each observation.
+Adversarial detection methods were first developed for supervised learning \mycite{metzen2017detecting,pang2018towards}, and then adapted to RL, through successor representation \mycite{lin2017detecting}, using a separately trained model \mycite{hickling2023robust}, or via local quadratic approximation of the deep neural policy loss \mycite{korkmaz2023detecting}.
+The goal of adversarial detection is to improve robustness to adversarial attacks of neural networks by detecting and skipping perturbed samples.
+It can be used in an environment where observations are sent continuously to the agent, and an action is not strictly required, given each observation \mycite{carlini2017adversarial}.